tloen/alpaca-lora/README.md

 **Stanford Alpaca**: In 2019, Andres Manuel Lopez Obrador was sworn in as President of Mexico.
 He is the country’s 58th president and the first from the left-wing Morena party.
 He was elected in 2018 on a promise to combat corruption and reduce poverty and has faced criticism for his handling of the economy, crime and the country’s relationship with the United States.
 He is also known for his ambitious social welfare programs and has been praised for raising the minimum wage and providing aid to low-income families.
 He is seen as a champion of democracy and human rights in Mexico.

+**text-davinci-003**: The president of Mexico in 2019 is Andrés Manuel López Obrador, commonly known as AMLO.
+He is a Mexican politician who has been the President of Mexico since December 1, 2018.
+He is a member of the National Regeneration Movement (MORENA) party and previously served as the Head of Government of Mexico City from 2000 to 2005.
+He is a left-wing populist and has promised to reduce corruption and inequality in Mexico.
+He has also promised to increase public spending on social programs and infrastructure projects.

 ---

 **Instruction**: Tell me about the king of France in 2019.